Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 You can do this by gathering your estimates and comparing them against your logged time.
 It’s a good idea to keep your logged time in a shared space where team members can access the data throughout the project.

-Once you gathered the data, you can work on plotting them on your burndown chart to see a visual representation.
+Once you gather the data, you can work on plotting it on your burndown chart to see a visual representation.
+Using a project management tool like Asana can help automate the process of creating and updating burndown charts, saving you time and effort.

 The final step in the process involves plotting your datasets on your burndown chart.
 You can do this by filling in your estimated effort on the Y-axis.
 In the example above, this would begin at 80 hours and continue down to 16 hours.
 On the X-axis, you’ll start with day one and continue to day five.